ap-mic-inc/caigun-api-docs/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
-  - shell
-  - ruby
-  - python
+  - shell: cURL
-  - javascript
+  - python: Python-Request

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>